CYGNUS LAW’S PRIVACY POLICY

 We collect personal information for the following purposes:

-- to arrange for you to become a client including to carry out identity, address and conflicts of interests checks;
+• to arrange for you to become a client including to carry out identity, address and conflicts of interest checks;

-- to provide our services (and to assist in improving our services) to you;
+• to provide our services to you (and to assist in improving our services);

-- to comply with our obligations at law including under the Anti-Money Laundering and Countering Financing of Terrorism Act 2009, the Tax Administration Act 1994, Lawyers and Conveyancers Act 2006, Income Tax Act 2007, Russia Sanctions Act 2022 and United Nations Act 1946 (and related regulations);
+• to comply with our obligations at law under the Anti-Money Laundering and Countering Financing of Terrorism Act 2009, the Tax Administration Act 1994, Lawyers and Conveyancers Act 2006, Income Tax Act 2007, Russia Sanctions Act 2022 and United Nations Act 1946 (and related regulations);

 Who we disclose personal information to

-- IT professionals who hold and maintain our server including in order to access Cygnus Law’s server from time to time for the purposes of maintenance, repair and to prepare backups;
+• IT professionals to access our servers and computers from time to time for the purposes of training, maintenance, upgrading and repair, and to prepare backups;

-- third parties who support us to meet our legal obligations, which may include Trust, Integrity & Compliance Ltd, Information Logistics Company Ltd, Centrix Group Ltd, Centrix Data One Ltd, Verifi Identity Services Ltd and the Department of Internal Affairs;
+• third parties who support us to meet our legal obligations with respect to anti-money laundering law, which may include Trust, Integrity & Compliance Ltd, Information Logistics Company Ltd, Centrix Group Ltd, Centrix Data One Ltd, Verifi Identity Services Ltd, the Department of Internal Affairs and auditors of our anti-money laundering risk assessment and compliance programme;

-- any other business or person(s) that supports provision of our services (including related companies, information technology service providers, lawyers, accountants);
+• any other business or person(s) that supports provision of our services (including related companies, lawyers, accountants);

-- any other person authorised by the Act or another law.
+• any other person authorised you or the Act.

 How we protect personal information